Potassium sulfide

 Potassium sulfide is an inorganic compound with the formula K2S.
 The colourless solid is rarely encountered, because it reacts readily with water, a reaction that affords potassium hydrosulfide (KSH) and potassium hydroxide (KOH).
 Most commonly, the term potassium sulfide refers loosely to this mixture, not the anhydrous solid.

 Structure

-It adopts "antifluorite structure," which means that the small K+ ions occupy the tetrahedral (F−) sites in fluorite, and the larger S2− centers occupy the eight-coordinate sites.
+It adopts an antifluorite structure, which means that the small K+ ions occupy the tetrahedral (F−) sites in fluorite, and the larger S2− centers occupy the eight-coordinate sites.
 Li2S, Na2S, and Rb2S crystallize similarly.

 Synthesis and reactions

 It can be produced by heating K2SO4 with carbon (coke):